dram/trealla/docs/FEATURES.md

 	init/0				- initialization
 	init(+List)			- initialization with dynamic modifiers
-	eval(+Goal)			- create concurrent worker process
-	out(+Tuple)			- assert new tuple
+	eval(+Goal)			- create concurrent worker process (spawn) out(+Tuple)			- assert new tuple
 	in(-Tuple)			- retract tuple (blocking)
 	inp(-Tuple)			- ... (non-blocking)
 	rd(-Tuple)			- match tuple (blocking)
 	rdp(-Tuple)			- ... (non-blocking)

-Note: 'linda:init/0' does an implied call to:
+Note: 'linda:init/0' does a call to:

 	dynamic({}/1,[notify])

-in the current module, while 'linda:init/1' allows adding extra modifiers (eg. for persistence).
+in the current module, while *linda:init/1* allows adding extra modifiers (eg. for persistence).
 The first argument of the tuple, as with all dynamics, is indexed.
+When creating persistent tuples use the *dbs:init/0* or *dbs:load/0* etc calls to access the database log.

 All of the input predicates will attempt to resatisfy on backtracking.
 The blocking predicates will be notified (awoken) on a relevant assert or out.
 The non-blocking predicates can be